 The zero-click search experience means that more actions, such as conversions to sale, are taking place within search results than ever before.
 Instead of needing to visit a business’s website, searchers can find what they need directly within the search engine results page, for example on a Google My Business listing.

 Google My Business profiles feature a multitude of functions, including links that make it easy to call the business, get directions, and even book appointments.
-In this way, GMB makes it even easier for searchers to award their custom to your business without needing to visit your website.
+In this way, it’s even easier for searchers to award their custom to your business without needing to visit your website.

-Simply having a Google My Business listing isn’t enough to succeed in local search, especially as they’re so common nowadays.
-But that’s a good thing: the more levers you can pull in Google My Business to get ahead of your competitors, who may not be using GMB to the fullest, the better!
+Simply having a Business Profile listing isn’t enough to succeed in local search, especially as they’re so common nowadays.
+But that’s a good thing: the more levers you can pull to get ahead of your competitors, who may not be doing GMB SEO, the better!

-In order for Google My Business to have a real impact on your rankings and conversions, you’ll need to make the most of its variety of features and ensure your GMB is fully optimized to provide the best possible information, impression, and experience to your potential customers.
+In order for Google My Business to have a real impact on your rankings and conversions, you’ll need to make the most of its variety of features.
+It’s also important to ensure your profile is fully optimized to provide the best possible information, impression, and experience to your potential customers.

 In this chapter, I’ll talk you through the most important Google My Business features, and explain how you can use these features to succeed in search.